ssfsx17/ffpnp/readable.md

 |           | E: All enemies | Length: 4   |
 |           |                | Width: 3    |

+Potency: 50

 Projects a melee attack against all enemies in the area.
-After-Armor Damage is halved.

 **Mantra**